Memberships-Affiliate-Management-API/membership_and_affiliate_api/_api/public_api/memberships/readme.md

     for endpoint documentations see relevant readme files below.

-1. **create memberships plan**
+1. **create memberships plan** this allows developers to create a membership payment plan for an existing service so clients can subscribe to the service by selecting the described payment plan.

+    **NOTE**
+        The service or product under which the payment plan is to be created must already be created, in order for you to know which service_id to use to create the payment plan.

+        Once you successfully created a service or product a service_id will be return which can then be used here to create payment plans

     url = https://memberships-affiliates-man-api.herokuapp.com/api/v1/public/membership-plan

    ```javascript
     method = 'POST'
     body = JSON.stringify({